 The hard fork is quite different to the soft fork as it does not allow backward compatibility (users with the update cannot interact with those without the update).

 Ethereum hard fork occurred on block 1,920,000 (just before the DAO hack) on the Ethereum blockchain forming a new blockchain that is today known as Ethereum.
-While the majority of the community followed the new chain, around 10% of the community decided to stick with the original blockchain and renamed it Ethereum Classic to distinguish it from Ethereum.
+While the majority of the community followed the new Ethereum chain, around 10% of the community decided to stick with the original blockchain and renamed it Ethereum Classic to distinguish it from the newly created Ethereum.
 The new chain was able to retrieve the $50 million stolen from the hacker’s child DAO.

 The original Ethereum blockchain has suffered in development of the platform as most of the top developers jumped ship during the fork to the new chain.
 Furthermore, ETC is majorly viewed by investors as an ‘extra’ Ethereum platform which affects the adoption process of the platform.
 Currently, ETC is a mere shadow to ETH dominance with a total market capitalization of $475,493,306 USD.
 Ethereum in comparison is currently the second largest cryptocurrency with a total of $14,622,667,940 USD in market capitalization.

 Another hard fork is facing the Ethereum blockchain on February 28th – March 1st 2019 at block number 7,280,000.
 The Constantinople hard fork is set to reduce the block rewards to miners from 3 ETH to 2 ETH.
-This is one of the effects that the loyal ETC community members feared would happen on Ethereum – a slippery slope of hard forks.
+This is one of the effects that the loyal Ethereum Classic community members feared would happen on Ethereum – a slippery slope of hard forks.
 Other critics have stated that the platform’s power by the top developers is likely to be misused to pass updates that are individualistic and selfish in nature.